 Samsung Galaxy S8 Camera Samples

-Considering the usage, its battery saving traits can help you, but that’s what I usually ignore because it straightaway compromises on the phone performance and disabling some animations and features.
-In our tests, the battery performs a little inferior to the predecessor Samsung Galaxy S7 with 2,600 mAh battery had similar results.
+Considering the usage, its battery saving traits can help you, but that’s the last thing I would want to do.
+I usually avoid battery saving modes because it compromises on the phone’s performance disabling some animations and features.
+You don’t want to get a negative impact on the software experience, do you?
+Anyways, in our tests, the battery performs a little inferior compared to its last generation.
+The Samsung Galaxy S7 with 2,600 mAh battery had similar results.
 There isn’t any significant difference even when upgrading the battery from 2,600 mAh to 3,000 mAh.

 After several days of using the phone, the results are average.
 We tested the phone with apps like playing YouTube, Wi-Fi and 4G data enabled all the time, occasionally using Bluetooth, various other apps that are used as a daily driver.
 Prolong use will drain the battery quickly primarily while gaming and using the camera.